elhombrej/elhombrej/README.md

 - 🤔 I’m looking for help with React Native.

-- 💬 Ask me about my plans.
+- 💬 Ask me about my life.

 - 📫 How to reach me: Joaquinpadron@outlook.com or (+54)1138531167